-Reverse mortgages were developed to help senior citizens who, living on a fixed income, need a supplemental source of income.
+Reverse mortgages were developed to help older adults who, living on a fixed income, need a supplemental source of income.
 The idea behind reverse mortgages is to allow homeowners over the age of 62 the use of the equity in their home as an extra income stream.
 Reverse mortgages are complicated and expensive.
-Senior citizens have always been a target for scammers and reverse mortgages have become one of the scammers’ tools.
+Older adults have always been a target for scammers and reverse mortgages have become one of the scammers’ tools.

-- Unfair Advertising Senior citizens are sent direct mailings that contain confusing and incorrect information about reverse mortgages.
+Older adults are sent direct mailings that contain confusing and incorrect information about reverse mortgages.
 They overstate the virtues of reverse mortgages and don’t disclose the risks or expenses associated with them.
 There are considerable fees and costs that have to be paid when you take out a reverse mortgage.
 They can be quite expensive.
 The direct advertising does not disclose this.

-This is a form of real estate or property fraud perpetrated by unscrupulous real estate agents on senior citizens.
-They convince senior citizens to apply for a reverse mortgage and assist them with the process.
+This is a form of real estate or property fraud perpetrated by unscrupulous real estate agents on older adults.
+They convince older adults to apply for a reverse mortgage and assist them with the process.
 After they are granted the mortgage, they are encouraged by the real estate agent to buy another property with the proceeds of the reverse mortgage.
 This property is usually less than desirable and has been given a cosmetic-only fix-up.

-- Vendor or Contractor Fraud When senior citizens need a new roof on their house or a new heating/air conditioning system, they may have difficulty coming up with the money.
-Some corrupt vendors or contractors try to take advantage of seniors by encouraging them to get a reverse mortgage and using the proceeds to pay for their major home repair expense.
+When older adults need a new roof on their house or a new heating/air conditioning system, they may have difficulty coming up with the money.
+Some corrupt vendors or contractors try to take advantage of them by encouraging them to get a reverse mortgage and using the proceeds to pay for their major home repair expense.
 This is not the purpose of reverse mortgages.
-They are designed to give seniors an extra monthly income stream.
+They are designed to give older adults an extra monthly income stream.
 If the proceeds of the mortgage are used for a home repair instead, their income stream over their lifetime will be reduced.